NeLLi-team/nelli-ai-scientist/README.md

 - ✅ Comprehensive documentation and examples
 - ✅ Scientific computing focus with bioinformatics tools

-**Start building the future of AI-assisted scientific research!** 🧬🚀
+**Start with `pixi run sophisticated-agent` and build the future of AI-assisted scientific research!** 🧬🚀